-Whilst the site is situated on the opposing side of the highway and river to the Goulburn urban area, the distance travelled for new residents to the commercial core of employment and service provision, located in the CBD, is an approximate 8 minute drive.
-The subject site is located relatively close to the urban area whilst also facilitating a site size large enough to accommodate the 2ha minimum lot size prescribed in the Urban and Fringe Housing Strategy.
+Whilst the site is situated on the opposing side of the highway and river to the Goulburn urban area, the distance travelled for new residents to the commercial core of employment and service provision, located in the CBD, is an approximate 7 minute drive.
+The subject site is located as close as practically possible to the urban area whilst also facilitating a site size large enough to accommodate the 2ha minimum lot size prescribed in the Urban and Fringe Housing Strategy.